 Rumyantsev-Paskevich Palace is Gomel's most impressive sight © Olga355, Dreamstime

 Most of the palace was destroyed in the Great Patriotic War, but there has been an impressive commitment to rebuilding it and reassembling its collections since.
 When the Nazis came in 1941, 2,000 artefacts were shipped east to Stalingrad, then further east into the Soviet Union as Stalingrad itself came under threat.
 Sadly only 300 items found their way back to their original home.
 Look specifically for several candelabras that lean and twist extravagantly, the legacy of the battering they took during the course of their wartime journeys back and forth.
 Meander the rooms at leisure to see furnishings, portraits, busts, artefacts and sculptures recounting the history of the palace and its owners.
 See how many portraits you can identify in the Golden Dining Room.
-A new exhibition of religious items had been established autumn of 2017, including holy books, icons, plates, relics, cups, chalices, robes and crosses.
+A new exhibition of religious items had been established in the autumn of 2017, including holy books, icons, plates, relics, cups, chalices, robes and crosses.
 One of the galleries also contained a fascinating collection of old Soviet posters to mark the 100th anniversary of the October Revolution.

 Cathedral of Holy Spirit, Minsk